 This is by no means an exhaustive list, but here are examples of plants to stay away from and plants to eat:

 Whether it’s to camp, practice your bushcraft, or bug out during an emergency, you better familiarize yourself with foraging plants if you plan on going to the woods.
 There are survival books you can read on the subject.

 Keep an eye out for the following plants that can cause you serious harm:

 You’ve probably heard of castor oil.
 Folks typically use it as a laxative or for hair growth.

-Looks can be deceiving, and there's no better example for this than foxglove.
-While it makes a popular garden plant because of its bell-shaped flowers, it's got digitalis and other cardiac glycosides.
+Looks can be deceiving, and there’s no better example of this than foxglove.
+While its bell-shaped flowers make it a popular garden plant, it’s got digitalis and other cardiac glycosides.
 In English?
 Those are chemicals that can harm the heart and even kill you when you ingest any of its parts.

-But how can you tell if innocent-looking leaves are poison ivy in disguise?
+But how can you tell whether innocent-looking leaves are poison ivy in disguise?

 Here are the characteristics to watch out for:

 - The leaves look glossy and are never hairy.